 Your essay should be 10-12 pages and it must have a title.
 All pages must be doubled-spaced, numbered, and must use standard fonts and margins.
 The narrative of your essay (the presentation of facts, analysis of research material, or historical chronology) should be structured around an argument or thesis.
 It is not enough merely to relate facts that are already known, retell a familiar story, or rehash a familiar argument.
 The most important objective of your essay is to present an original argument, theory, or analysis that is supported by a critical approach to your sources.
 Keep in mind that you are writing this essay mainly for yourself rather than for your instructor.
 Pick a topic in which you are truly interested and that you think is important for your own understanding of the First World War and/or its legacies.

-Research for the essay should center on a few sources (original documents from the period that have not been interpreted or edited by other scholars) as well as drawing upon a variety of scholarly and/or scientific works (books or articles written about your subject).
+Research for the essay should center on a few well-selected sources (original documents from the period that have not been interpreted or edited by other scholars) as well as drawing upon a variety of scholarly and/or scientific works (books or articles written about your subject).
 The definition of sources is broadly conceived and may, among other things, include works of visual art or musical compositions as well as written documents.
 In conducting your research keep in mind that the sources and scholarship are equally important.
 While the sources should be the focus of your argument, the scholarship will help you get a sense of how your argument compares to those of other academic experts.
+Additionally, your essay must conform to the following specifications:

-In writing and revising your essay you may wish consult the History
+In writing and revising your essay you should consult the History

 Department Writing Guidelines and Grading Standards.
 Additionally, you might find a visit to

-the Lewis & Clark Writing Center and the following two
+the Lewis & Clark Writing Center and the following reference works helpful:

 submitting it.
 Poor syntax or structure and excessive errors in spelling, punctuation, or grammar will